Speech-Language and Audiology Canada: Publications

-Awareness Campaigns
+Awareness campaigns

 Speech and Hearing Month

 Each May, SAC runs Speech and Hearing Month, a nationwide public awareness campaign that raises awareness about communication disorders and the professionals who can help.
-In recent years, SAC’s Speech and Hearing Month has highlighted the importance of the early detection and intervention of communication disorders by creating resources and partnering with children’s hospitals across Canada.
+In recent years, SAC's Speech and Hearing Month has highlighted the importance of the early detection and intervention of communication disorders by creating resources and partnering with children's hospitals across Canada.

 Noisy Toys Campaign

-SAC has worked hard to raise awareness of the dangerous effects of noisy toys.
+SAC has worked to raise awareness of the dangerous effects of noisy toys.
 It has encouraged the government to conduct further studies on noise related to toy safety and revise current legislation.
-SAC supports legislation that advocates the reduction of allowable noise decibel level in toys from the current 100 db to 75 db.
+SAC supports legislation that advocates the reduction of allowable noise decibel levels in toys from the current 100 dB to 75 dB.

 Auditory Processing Disorder

-On December 13, 2012, the Canadian Interorganizational Steering Group for Audiology and Speech-Language Pathology (CISG), a consortium of professional associations, provincial regulatory bodies and university programs released Canadian Guidelines on Auditory Processing Disorder in Children and Adults: Assessment and Intervention.
+On December 13, 2012, the Canadian Interorganizational Steering Group for Audiology and Speech-Language Pathology (CISG), a consortium of professional associations, provincial regulatory bodies, and university programs released Canadian Guidelines on Auditory Processing Disorder in Children and Adults: Assessment and Intervention.
 The guidelines provide a framework for working with individuals with this disorder.

 As a member of CISG, SAC is confident that these guidelines will shed light on APD and help ensure that this disorder is managed in a consistent way across Canada.

 Early Hearing Detection and Intervention Campaign

 On March 25, 2014, SAC held a press conference to draw attention to the lack of comprehensive early hearing detection and intervention (EHDI) programs across the country.
-In collaboration with the Canadian Academy of Audiology, Elks and Royal Purple of Canada, the Canadian Paediatric Society and VOICE for Hearing Impaired Children, SAC released a report card rating the state of EHDI programs throughout Canada.
-Out of all 13 provinces and territories, only five — British Columbia, Ontario, Nova Scotia, PEI and New Brunswick — received a passing score and British Columbia was the only province to earn an "excellent" rating.
+In collaboration with the Canadian Academy of Audiology, Elks and Royal Purple of Canada, the Canadian Paediatric Society, and VOICE for Hearing Impaired Children, SAC released a report card rating the state of EHDI programs throughout Canada.
+Out of all 13 provinces and territories, only five—British Columbia, Ontario, Nova Scotia, PEI, and New Brunswick—received a passing score and British Columbia was the only province to earn an "excellent" rating.